-- Solimar International’s team of tourism, biodiversity, socio-cultural and economic specialists will conduct desk research and interviews to fully understand the Liberia context as it relates to tourism and ecotourism development within West Africa and globally;
+- Solimar International’s team of tourism, biodiversity, socio-cultural and economic specialists conducted desk research and interviews to fully understand the Liberia context as it relates to tourism and ecotourism development within West Africa and globally;

-- Assess the ecotourism potential and feasibility within key protected areas; and
+- Assessed the ecotourism potential and feasibility within key protected areas; and

-- Develop an analytical study to determine the extent to which this underdeveloped sector could provide new revenues to the Liberian protected areas and adjacent communities within the foreseeable future.
+- Developed an analytical study to determine the extent to which this underdeveloped sector could provide new revenues to the Liberian protected areas and adjacent communities within the foreseeable future.